 “VANAMRUT” A unique project by Nageshwara Charitable Trust (NCT) for (1) protecting the environment (2) providing income generation opportunities to the tribal communities of the region and (3) enhancing the farm out-put of the Region

 Subsequently, NABARD sanctioned a soft loan of Rs.15.15 Lakhs and grant assistance of Rs.3.85 Lakhs under its Umbrella Programme for Natural Resource Management (UPNRM) for setting up the Honey processing unit and for working capital.
-Today the project is running smoothly since 4 years involving over 300 tribal beneficiaries.
-NCT has repaid full loan amount as on 31/03/2014.
+Theinitiative is implementing smoothly since 8 years involving over 500 tribal beneficiaries.

 Objectives of the project: